Volume 1 has been rewritten! Click here for the updated version of this chapter!

 At the very least, Erin wouldn’t get her pillows today.
 Not unless a certain Gnoll had any in stock.

-“I am sorry Erin Solstice, but everything is chaos, yes?
+“I am sorry Erin Solstice, but everything is chaos, no?
 I was lucky not to lose my goods, but many have lost all.
 Pillows must wait.
-Come back another day, yes?”
+Come back another day, please.”

 Krshia barely had the time to spare as she talked seriously with a bunch of angry Gnoll and Drake shopkeepers.
 The merchants of Market Street were gathered together in some sort of conclave, and Krshia was one of the more influential – and vocal – shopkeepers in the crowd.